An Introduction to String Diagrams for Computer Scientists: Semantics

-The rule of thumb is easy to formulate: each element of the apex of the cospan---here, $\{1,2,3\}$---corresponds to one connected network of black generators, and a boundary point is connected to a black dot if it is mapped to the corresponding apex element by (one of the legs of) the cospan.
-There is only one way of forming such a network from the generators modulo the axioms of special commutative Frobenius structures, by the spider theorem, a result we saw in Example~\ref{ex:Frobenius}.
+The rule of thumb is easy to formulate: each element of the apex of the cospan---here, $\{0,1,2\}$---corresponds to one connected network of black generators, and a boundary point is connected to a black dot if it is mapped to the corresponding apex element by (one of the legs of) the cospan.
+There is only one way of forming such a network from the generators modulo the axioms of special commutative Frobenius monoids, by the spider theorem, a result we saw in Example~\ref{ex:Frobenius}.

+Completeness means that string diagrams in $\FreeSMC{\scFrob}$ are equal if and only if they denote the same cospan.
+The proof of this fact is essentially the spider theorem from Example~\ref{ex:commutative-special-Frobenius}.
+This theorem gives a normal form from which we can uniquely read the corresponding cospan: any diagram of the free hypergraph category on a single object is fully and uniquely characterised by the number of disconnected components (spiders) and to which of these each boundary point is connected.
+This is the same as defining a cospan!

-Moreover, researchers noticed that many hypergraph categories can be seen as categories of cospans equipped with additional structure~\cite{fong2015decorated}.
+Finally, many hypergraph categories can be seen as categories of cospans equipped with additional structure~\cite{fong2015decorated}.
 Interestingly, not \emph{all} hypergraph categories can be described in this way.
-For that, we need the notion of \emph{corelation}, which we cover next. \end{example}
+For that, we need the notion of \emph{corelation}, which we cover in the next example.